mchaffee1/covid-analyzer/README.md

 At present there's no autofetch/autoload capabilities; one must update the file(s) in `Sources/App/Resources` before run/deploy.  :-/

 This project should be pretty clean and self-contained; hopefully one need only run `vapor build --run` or `vapor xcode` to have something to work with.
+Take a look at `routes.swift` to see what you can `curl` - a good first step is to `get /healthcheck` to make sure you're running.

 At present the service provides NYT data by location/date for:
 - cases